-WaPo: Obama admin 'choked' on Russia, former official says
+Trump: Obama 'did nothing' about Russia election meddling

 Tony Blinken, Obama's former deputy national security adviser, said Friday that the administration took significant action to prevent Russia from interfering with the electoral system itself.

-"We made massive efforts so they couldn't do that," Blinken told CNN's Kate Bolduan on "At This Hour."
+"We made massive efforts so they couldn't do that," Blinken, who is now a CNN global affairs analyst, told the network's Kate Bolduan on "At This Hour."
 "This led to two things: President Obama issued a very stark warning to President Putin in September at the G-20 conference in China.
 What we saw, or thought we saw, after that, it looked like the Russians stopped their efforts.
 But the damage was already done."

 The report, which features three-dozen high-level officials, confirms what many Democratic lawmakers already believed about Putin, Sen. Jeff Merkley said Friday on CNN's "New Day."